 As the National Organization for Marriage’s efforts against marriage equality in Maine, Maryland, Minnesota, and Washington heat up, students are called to educate peers and lead the struggle for inclusive communities and campuses.
 It is no secret that the National Organization for Marriage is working against gay marriage in battleground states across the country.
 However, […]

-by Christine M. Robinson, Ph.D.Assistant Professor of Sociology and Interdisciplinary Liberal Studies James Madison University Has your LGBT Resource Center been contacted by PFOX (Parents and Friends of Gays and Ex-Gays) requesting distribution of ex-gay literature?
+by Christine M. Robinson, Ph.D.Assistant Professor of Sociology and Interdisciplinary Liberal Studies James Madison University Has your LGBTQ Resource Center been contacted by PFOX (Parents and Friends of Gays and Ex-Gays) requesting distribution of ex-gay literature?
 Have you seen advertisements from ex-gay organizations in your student newspaper or heard an ex-gay speaker on campus?
 Is […]

 Hate preachers thrive on attention and publicity.
 They use provocative language in an attempt to ‘hook’ people.
 They frequently press charges and fund their homophobic campaigns by winning lawsuits.
 Some effective strategies that others have used include: Ignore the haters completely.
 Do not give them any media attention.
 Do NOT touch any of the haters. […]

 Equation for a Hate Crime: How Hazing and Homophobia Could Have Played a Role in FAMU’s Robert Champion Jr. Death